CodeYourFuture/immersive-go-course/docker-cloud/README.md

 Next, we're going build an action that creates and pushes the image to AWS Elastic Container Registry.

-The end result will work something like this, including the steps that follow to deploy the container to Elastic Container Service (ECS):
+The end result will work something like this, including the steps that follow to deploy the container to ECS:

 ![](./readme-assets/cloud-architecture.png)